 The book is intended mainly for intermediate students (students who have already studied the basic grammar of English).
 It concentrates on those structures which intermediate students want to use, but which often cause difficulty.
-Some advanced students who have problems with grammar will also find the book useful.
+The explanations are addressed to the intermediate student, and the language used is as simple as possible.